kinow/kinoshita.eti.br/_posts/2019-02-16-creating-a-logo-in-inkscape-process.md

 ---
-title: Creating a logo in Inkscape - process
-time: '22:25:43'
-author: kinow
+date: 2019-02-16 22:25:43 +1300
+layout: post
 tags:
 - inkscape
 - apache software foundation
 - opensource
 - illustrations
+title: Creating a logo in Inkscape - process
 ---

 This weekend I spent some computer time not writing or reading code,